 - We have dedicated patient navigators who can help with transportation, schedule follow-up appointments and confirm that you can afford prescriptions.

 - We provide support groups and exercise classes, develop customized diet plans and help with issues such as access to disability assistance, housing, and financial and employment advice.

 - At Norton Neuroscience Institute, we want to help you get better as well as prevent you from getting sick in the first place.
-Get screened for numerous conditions and learn the signs of illness at Norton Healthcare Prevention & Wellness.
+Get screened for numerous conditions and learn the signs of illness with Norton Healthcare Prevention & Wellness.

 - Communicate with your provider, manage appointments, refill prescriptions and more anytime from a computer or mobile device with a free MyNortonChart account.